Spaudel79/Fabric_migration1_customer_analytics/README.md

-The details of the project will be added soon..
+This project involves the migration of Databricks artifacts to Microsoft Fabric environment through the MCP servers.